Prokash21/RNA-Seq-Analysis/README.md

 - Use branches for work and submit PRs with small, reviewable changes.

 ## License & contact
 This project uses the license in `LICENSE`.
-For questions, open an issue or contact the repository maintainer.
+For questions, open an issue or contact me at [joy21.dev.pd@gmail.com](mailto:joy21.dev.pd@gmail.com).

 ---